Learn more about Charleston epidemics at one of the links below:

 Smallpox again raged through the colony in 1738, infecting 2,000 of about 6,000 settlers, roughly one-third of the Lowcountry's population, with a mortality rate of again about 5%.
 It is believed that this epidemic arrived upon the slave ship London Frigate.

 In the wake of this outbreak, South Carolina's medical leaders introduced the concept of inoculation as a preventative measure, though it proved to be a controversial experiment at best.

 Smallpox Epidemic of 1760

 While earlier smallpox epidemics had been introduced by ships arriving in port, a major outbreak in 1760 found its way to Charleston via the return of local soldiers who had fought with S.C.
 Gov. William Lyttleton in the Upstate's Cherokee wars.
-An outbreak among the Catawba tribes of the colony's backcountry the year before wiped out more than half of that Native population, reducing a population of nearly 4,000 Catawbas in 1690 to fewer than 100 men in 1759.
+An outbreak among the Catawba tribes of the Carolina backcountry the year before had wiped out more than half of that Native population, reducing a population of nearly 4,000 Catawbas in 1690 to fewer than 100 men in 1759.
 Likewise the Cherokee population had lost nearly two-thirds of its population to settlers' diseases since their arrival.

 Yellow Fever Epidemic of 1858

 Just a year later, the most deadly epidemic of the 19th century in Charleston hit just a couple of years before the first shots were fired at Fort Sumter to begin the Civil War.
 While earlier epidemics tended to focus on a particular demographic group or recent immigrants, this rampage played no favorites.
 It struck and killed equally the young and old, all races, genders, and social classes.
 With a population of about 40,000, Charleston's death toll included about 800 people or 2% of the city's population.

 The last yellow fever epidemic to hit Charleston was in 1876.
 Nevertheless, the public's fear of the disease continued well into the early 20th century.